ZhankovVG/Rozetka/README.md

 - In this project I connected venv and will work this way in the future.
 - Just hid the secret key because it is a must (but so far an error occurs in the future I will figure it out)
 - Enabled the MySQL database
+- Search the site : by name, by product code
 - Js made in a separate file
 - Brought categories, products, brands (and binding itself between them)
 - Create an admin panel